timescale/docs.timescale.com-content/getting-started/exploring-forge.md

  * Storage size changes can only be made once every six (6) hours.
  * Storage can be modified in 25GB increments between 25GB-500GB, and then in 100GB increments between 500GB-1TB.

-**Compute**: Modifications to the compute settings of your service (up or down) can be applied at any time, however, please note the following:
+**Compute**: Modifications to the compute size of your service (increases or decreases) can be applied at any time, however, please note the following:
  * **_There will be momentary downtime_** while the compute settings are applied.
-In most cases, this downtime will be less than a minute.
+In most cases, this downtime will be less than 30 seconds.
  * Because there will be an interruption to your service, you should plan accordingly to have the settings applied at an appropriate service window.